European Central Bank hikes rates, vows 'we are not done'

 The Bank of England also went big Thursday with a half-point hike, but the Fed pulled back a day earlier, slowing to a quarter-point hike as central banks around the world reassess their approach to tackling price spikes that have started to slow.

+The ECB sent a “relatively determined message” with the “unusual” preannouncement of the March increase, said Nick Bennenbroek, international economist at Wells Fargo Economics.
+He expects the March hike would be followed by a quarter-point bump in May that would mark the peak for ECB rates.

-Central bank action can hold back economic growth if they go too far.
-With the ECB moving quickly, Lagarde acknowledged that “economic activity has slowed markedly” since the middle of last year and it’s expected to stay weak as demand slows around the world and Russia’s war in Ukraine raises uncertainty.
+Central banks can hold back economic growth if they go too far.
+With the ECB moving quickly, Lagarde acknowledged that “economic activity has slowed markedly” since the middle of last year and it’s expected to stay weak as demand slows worldwide and Russia’s war in Ukraine raises uncertainty.

-The eurozone’s economy has stagnated, growing only 0.1% in the last three months of 2022.
+The eurozone’s economy grew just 0.1% in the last three months of 2022.

 “The economy has proved more resilient than expected and should recover over the coming quarters,” she said.

-The ECB’s bigger moves compared to the Fed partly reflect a later start in raising rates in July, four months after the U.S. central bank made its first increase, and from lower levels.
+The ECB’s bigger moves compared to the Fed partly reflect a later start in rate hikes — it began in July, four months after the U.S. central bank made its first increase — and from lower levels.
 That means more ground to make up.

+ECB officials may have sought to underline their resolve after “many market participants did not entirely believe the bank’s determined stance,” said Michael Holstein, chief economist at DZ Bank.

+Some market rates indicated traders were betting the ECB would reverse course later this year and next because of slumping growth.
+The bank appeared to warn against that by saying it would keep rates “restrictive over time” to contain inflation.

 High energy prices tied to the war in Ukraine have driven up utility bills for households and businesses, which have passed on those extra costs to shoppers and diners.
 That’s been the major driver of European inflation, which is well above the ECB’s target of 2% considered best for the economy.